microstack-IoT/python3-microstacknode/docs/index.rst

 Welcome to Microstack Node's documentation!
 ===========================================

-.. todo:: Picture of Microstack Software Component map with Node highlighted.

 Microstack Node (for Python) is the software component of Microstack which communicates with the Microstack I/O boards.
-It also provides autonomous control for a node to operate independently on a network.

-``python3-microstack-node`` has been written to run on a Raspberry Pi using the Microstack Translator board.

 Contents: